 Submitting Additional Letters of Recommendation:

 Some universities allow additional letters of recommendation to be submitted with an appeal letter.
 The University of Washington—Seattle and UC Santa Barbara (UCSB) are a couple of examples.
-Back in 2009, when USC openly allowed recommendation letters, one of our students became one of roughly 25 students (out of over 500 appellants) who successfully reversed a USC admissions decision with an appeal letter complimented by new recommendation letters.
+Back in 2009, when USC openly allowed recommendation letters, one of our students successfully reversed a USC admissions decision with an appeal letter complimented by new recommendation letters.